MrcBalla/D4-code/README.md

 # D4: Distance Diffusion for a Truly Equivariant Molecular Design

 This is the code which was used to run the experiments for the paper "D4: Distance Diffusion for a Truly Equivariant Molecular Design".
+The paper has been accepted at ESANN 2025 - European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, Bruges, Belgium, 2025

 ## Requirements